annacprice/autodatabase/README.md

 Automated build of a Kraken2 database using Nextflow DSL2.
 Requires Nextflow version>= 20.01.0 and either Docker or Singularity.

 ## Quick Start ##
-There are five stages to the workflow:
+There are six stages to the workflow:
 1) Adding the taxonomic ID to the sequence IDs and the filenames (autoDatabase_addTaxon)
 2) Creating a mash matrix for each taxon (autoDatabase_mash)
 3) Using the mash matrix to select high quality assemblies (autoDatabase_qc)